 New Jersey arts festival shooting leaves 20 injured, 1 suspect dead, officials say

-Nearly two dozen people were injured after gunfire broke out early Sunday during an all-night art event in New Jersey’s capital city, leaving one suspect dead and authorities investigating if any others were involved.
+Nearly two dozen people were injured after gunfire broke out early Sunday during a fight at an all-night art event in New Jersey’s capital city, leaving one suspect dead and authorities investigating if any others were involved.

-Mercer County Prosecutor Angelo J. Onofri said at a news conference a total of 20 people were injured in the shooting, 16 of which were treated for gunshot wounds at nearby hospitals, and a second suspect is in custody.
+Mercer County Prosecutor Angelo J. Onofri said at a news conference that a total of 20 people were injured in the shooting, 16 of which were treated for gunshot wounds at nearby hospitals.
+A second suspect is in custody.

 "It's a massive crime scene," Onofri said.

-The gunfire happened shortly before 2:45 a.m. at the 24-hour Art All Night show in the Roebling Market section of the city, according to Onofri.
+The gunfire involving "multiple individuals" happened shortly before 2:45 a.m. at the 24-hour Art All Night show in the Roebling Market section of the city, according to Onofri.

 The event began Saturday afternoon and was scheduled to continue until Sunday afternoon and typically draws thousands of people.
-The festival typically showcases local art, music and food.
+The festival showcases local art, music and food.

 "This is truly a tragedy for Trenton," Trenton Mayor Eric Jackson said.